Hospital Sign on Bonus Pay Back | Repay a Bonus When Doctor Leaves?

 A sign-on bonus for a physician is a cash payment that is provided as an enticement to accept the position.
 A physician’s signing bonus can vary dramatically from employer to employer, but a standard range would be from $5,000-$50,000.

-This will be spelled out in the employment contract.
-Typical timing of the payment of the signing bonus include:
+It will be spelled out in the employment contract professional benefits.
+Typical timing of the payment of the signing bonus includes:

 - At the time of execution (when the agreement is signed)

-- At the first pay period after the physician starts providing care
+- During the first pay period after the physician starts providing care

 - At the end of the initial year of employment

-- If the initial term is 24 months, each month 1/24 of the signing bonus is forgiven.
+- If the initial term is 24 months, 1/24 of the signing bonus is forgiven each month.